VideoASMR-Bench: Can AI-Generated ASMR Videos Fool VLMs and Humans?: Evaluation for ASMR Video Generation

-\paragraph{Q2-1.
-Can current video generation models effectively fool the VLMs?} Overall, video generation models can produce high-quality, lifelike videos, giving them substantial ability to mislead VLMs.
-Tab.~\ref{tab: v gen} shows that \textit{the proprietary model Veo3.1-Fast performs best, with only \textbf{12.54\%} of its videos detected as fake.} The open-source models {HunyuanVideoI2V} and {Wan2.2-A14B} follow with scores of 14.77 and 16.10, respectively, both outperforming the latest closed-source Sora2 (with or without watermark), indicating that the performance gap between proprietary and open-source models is narrowing. {In summary, within our \ours, the strongest VGM is Veo3.1-Fast (12.54), while the best-performing VLM is Gemini-2.5-Pro (68.44), yet Veo3.1-Fast surpasses Gemini-2.5-Pro by generating highly realistic videos that successfully fool the VLMs.}
+\textbf{Setup and Generation.} We evaluate mainstream video generation models, including the latest open-source and closed-source models.
+The default video generation setting is ImgText2Vid, using text from the ASMR prompt suite and images from the ASMR image suite.
+We also explore three additional settings: (i) Text2Img2Vid, where models first convert ASMR prompts into images and then generate videos; (ii) Text2Vid, text-only generation from the ASMR prompt suite; and (iii) Img2Vid, image-only generation with the minimal prompt “Generate the video as real as possible.”

-\paragraph{Q2-2.
-Different factors influence the realism and quality of generated videos.} As seen in Tab.~\ref{tab: v gen}, adding audio increases the likelihood of being detected as fake, with the detection rate rising from 12.54 to 15.05 for Veo3.1-Fast and from 46.58 to 49.47 for Sora2, likely due to mismatches between visual and auditory artifacts.
-Moreover, in Tab.~\ref{tab: v gen}, different video generation types (\eg, Image2Video, TextImage2Video, Text2Image2Video) have limited impact on \ours performance.
-The three configurations of OpenSora-V2 consistently rank between 8th and 10th, and the two Sora2 settings are tightly grouped at 11th and 12th.
-However, \textit{model scale has a substantial impact: larger models generally achieve better results.} For example, within Wan2.2, the A14B variant outperforms the 5B version, demonstrating that increasing model size improves performance.
+\textbf{Current video generation models produce indistinguishable ASMR videos for VLMs.} As shown in Table~\ref{tab:v_gen}, we report the $\text{Fakeness}_{\mathcal{G}}$ for different VGMs under different generation settings.
+Overall, the proprietary Veo3.1-Fast performs best, with only 12.54\% of its generated videos identified as fake.
+Notably, the open-source models HunyuanVideo-I2V and Wan2.2-A14B follow closely with detection rates of 14.77\% and 16.10\%, respectively, both surpassing the closed-source Sora2 (without watermark).
+This result suggests that the performance gap between proprietary and open-source video generation models is rapidly narrowing.